sonofthort/Curlicue/README.md

 As an amatuer mathematician/enthusiast, I've found it difficult to piece together curlicue fractal information.
 However, the learning process is rewarding, and I hope to continue to work towards a more formalized understanding.
 For the curious enthusiast like myself, this article aims to consolidate and link information.

 I would also like to present some of my own findings, which could very well duplicate past work.
 If this is the case, I apologize in advance and would very much appreciate feedback.
-These findings include a generalized definition, analysis of specific functions which work within this definition, the concept of the endpoint set, and even musical application.
+These findings include a generalized definition, analysis of specific functions which work within this definition, the concept of the endpoint set, and musical application.

 # What is a Curlicue fractal?
 > $$\text{Where the function } R(n) \text{ returns a rotation, the plot of each term of}$$